 - Art Therapy and creative expression

 - Ecotherapy and nature studies

 - Sandplay Therapy

 - Family therapy and transition services

 Our clinical team is active in resident and family counseling, case coordination, psychiatric and medication management and discharge transitions to ensure the highest level of care at Hopewell's mental health facility.

 Studies have shown that people with schizophrenia who engage in meaningful work experience improved medication compliance, symptom reduction and fewer relapses.

 Hopewell is a non-profit, private-pay facility.
 Most residents use private pay to cover the cost of services, but some use a combination of private pay and a limited period of insurance benefits.
 Please contact our Admissions Department at 440-426-2009 to explore the affordability of our services.

 Hopewell also makes every effort to obtain any potential insurance coverage for individuals who have private insurance that covers residential mental health services in their plans.
-Residential mental health care can cost from $10,000 to more than $60,000 per month.
-Thanks to the generosity of our donors, we are very close to the lower end of this range.
+Thanks to the generosity of our donors, we are among the lowest-cost residential communities in the country.

 Hopewell is one of very few facilities of its kind in the country that provides comprehensive mental health treatment in a working farm setting.